IgniteUI/igniteui-docfx/en/components/simple-combo.md

 }
 ```

-The simple combobox also fires an event every time its selection changes - [selectionChanging()]({environment:angularApiUrl}/classes/igxsimplecombocomponent.html#selectionchanging).
+The simple combobox also fires an event every time its selection changes - [selectionChanging]({environment:angularApiUrl}/classes/igxsimplecombocomponent.html#selectionchanging).
 The emitted event arguments, [ISimpleComboSelectionChangingEventArgs]({environment:angularApiUrl}/interfaces/isimplecomboselectionchangingeventargs.html), contain information about the selection prior to the change, the current selection and the displayed item.
-The event can also be cancelled, preventing the selection update with the new  item.
+The event can also be cancelled, preventing the selection from taking place.

 Binding to the event can be done through the proper `@Output` property on the `igx-simple-combo` tag: